alexgilgal/Thesis_methods/README.md

 # Thesis methods

-The main goal of this repository is to show the persons that read my PhD disertation how the computational analyses were done.
-In general, the scripts have commented code inside them, so everyone can follow what the scripts are doing.
-Also in the Materials and methods section, what every script does is explained.
+The main goal of this repository is to show the persons that read my PhD dissertation how the computational analyses were done.
+The scripts have commented code inside them, so everyone can follow what the scripts are doing.
+Also, the Materials and Methods section explains what every script does.